dinoweblog/e-Mart-ecommerce-website-FB/README.md

 - `Checkout Page`: Users can save the delivery address and edit the existing address.
 - `Payment Page`: Users can add their payment details.
 - `Order Successful`: Cart gets empty automatically and show the purchase product on order page.
-- `Additional Features`: Kept the branding, fonts, colors and favicon and titles consistent throughtout the whole site to give a feel like the original site.
+- `Additional Features`: `Pagination`, fonts, colors and favicon and titles consistent throughtout the whole site to give a feel like the original site.

 ---